The 6 attack surfaces

 6. OT/IoT

-What coverage do you actually need?
+What coverage do you need?

 The right answer depends on where your critical assets live and where attackers are most likely to enter.
 If your company runs primarily on Microsoft 365 and Azure, identity and SaaS coverage matters more than OT/IoT.